k21971/EvilHack/doc/evilhack-changelog.md

 - Tweak to excess pets becoming peaceful or hostile
 - Revert 'Putting Magicbane into a bag of holding has a chance of causing the bag to explode'
+- Fix: filename in evilhack-cpp.yml, change checkout from v3 to v4